keichi/binary-parser/README.md

 argument.
 This callback should take two arguments like other node.js callbacks:
 `function(err, result)`.

+### create(constructorFunction)
+Set the constructor function that should be called to create the object returned from the `parse` method.

 ### [u]int{8, 16, 32}{le, be}(name [,options])
 Parse bytes as an integer and store it in a variable named `name`. `name` should consist only of alphanumeric characters and start with an alphabet.